tingyingwu2010/l-solver/README.md

 (see below).
 For instance, CPLEX may be used for solving the restricted master problem and the sub-problems when executing a column-generation algorithm.

+**IMPORTANT: ONLY MINIMIZATION IS IMPLEMENTED FOR NOW (though it is possible to set an objective's type to "Maximize")**

 ## Documentation

 A documentation is available at [https://hlefebvr.github.io/l-solver/](https://hlefebvr.github.io/l-solver/).
 Feel free to also check the following tutorials: